Biden signs historic legislation to enshrine marriage equality

 The Respect for Marriage Act passed the House on Thursday in a 258-169-1 vote, with 39 Republicans joining all Democrats in supporting the measure.
 The Senate cleared the measure last week in a 61-38 vote; 12 GOP senators joined on to the bill once it included an amendment outlining some protections for religious beliefs.

 Biden has championed the legislation, with the White House describing the Respect for Marriage Act as “personal” to him.
-He signed the legislation at a celebratory event at the White House with over 2,000 attendees.
+He signed the legislation at a celebratory event at the White House with more than 2,000 attendees.

-Before the bill signing, there were musical performances from artists Sam Smith and Cyndie Lauper and Biden’s now infamous remarks from a “Meet the Press” appearance in 2012 played from a loud speaker.
+Before the bill signing, there were musical performances from artists Sam Smith and Cyndi Lauper, and Biden’s now infamous remarks from a “Meet the Press” appearance in 2012 played from a loudspeaker.

 “Deciding whether to marry, who to marry is one of the most profound decisions a person can make,” he added.